lettre/lettre.rs/content/_index.md

-lettre makes sending emails from Rust programs as safe and hard to misuse as possible, without having to know too much about email internals.

-lettre focuses on modern email client needs and does not intend to extensively implement email standards.

-it provides:
+lettre is an email client for Rust programs allowing easily sending emails from Rust applications by providing:

-* several transports (in addition to smtp)
+* several email transports (in addition to smtp)
 * a strongly typed email builder with MIME support (attachments, image embedding)
 * internationalized email support
 * secure defaults
 * low level entry point for custom smtp clients

+lettre focuses on modern email client needs and does not intend to extensively implement email standards.

 ```rust
 use lettre::{Message, SmtpTransport};